Capsicum Californian Wonder Vegetable Seeds

 • Tropical: Spring to early summer

-• Arid: Early spring or late summer – sow in a cooler period to avoid heat stress
+• Arid: Early spring or late summer—sow in cooler periods to avoid heat stress

 Germination: